 Developer: Playdead Publisher: Playdead

-In a dark and dreary world, a lone boy evades immense dangers as you escape ruthless pursuers.
+In a dark and dreary world, a lone boy evades immense dangers as they escape ruthless pursuers.

 The spiritual successor to Playdead’s equally as grim Limbo promises the same heavy themes as you help the boy maneuver through a ruthless and unkind world.
 The primarily greyscale platformer utilizes lighting and shadows perfectly to create a depressing setting that illustrates the boy’s hopeful quest for freedom.

 Trained dogs, unknown horrors, zombie-like people, and social constructs put in place to keep everyone in line threaten the boy’s path.
-Puzzles and platforming segments are sure to hinder your progress and the themes are sure to weigh heavy in your heart as you slowly come to realize there there is no happy ending for our nameless protagonist.
+Puzzles and platforming segments are sure to hinder your progress in Inside and the themes are sure to weigh heavy in your heart as you slowly come to realize there there is no happy ending for our nameless protagonist.

 9. The Walking Dead: The Complete First Season

 Developer: Telltale Games Publisher: Telltale Games

-Fans may have turned away from AMC’s tiresome television series, but Telltale Games will delight its followers with The Walking Dead: The Complete First Season.
+Fans may have turned away from AMC’s tiresome television series, but Telltale Games delighted its followers with The Walking Dead: The Complete First Season.
 This award-winning title introduces players to Robert Kirkman’s world of the undead as Lee Everett, a criminal that finds himself protecting a young girl named Clementine.

-Remaining true to its form, Telltale Game’s made The Walking Dead an interactive graphic adventure.
-Though the gameplay doesn’t have much depth, so many of the actions you take can shift your story and lead you down a different path.
+Remaining true to its form, Telltale Games made The Walking Dead an interactive graphic adventure.
+The gameplay admittedly doesn’t have much depth, so many of the actions you take can shift your story and lead you down a different path.
 What The Walking Dead succeeds most at is beating players down emotionally.

-Like the graphic novel and the TV series’ earlier seasons, The Walking Dead: The Complete First Season tricks you into getting close to characters that have no chance of surviving the zombie apocalypse, while also serving as one of the best The Walking Dead games all these years later.
+Like the graphic novel and the TV show’s earlier seasons, The Walking Dead: The Complete First Season tricks you into getting close to characters that have no chance of surviving the zombie apocalypse, while also serving as one of the best The Walking Dead games all these years later.